plankconstanta/symfony-6-test/README.md

-# Docker for symfony project
+# Symfony 6 test project

 ## Description
-Base docker images for starting symfony project: nginx, php, mysql, phpmyadmin.
+Project for developing and testing symfony 6 features.
+Inspired by official symfony video cource

 ## Note
  - use .env for configuration database